JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 writing through the passed pointers).
 Moreover, ``&`` may be used with any expression, such as ``&0`` or ``&f(x)``.

-Currently, it is not possible to pass structs and other non-primitive types by *value* from Julia to/from C libraries.
+Currently, it is not possible to reliably pass structs and other non-primitive types by *value* from Julia to/from C libraries.
 However, *pointers* to structs can be passed.
 The simplest case is that of C functions that generate and use *opaque* pointers to struct types, which can be